sikt-no/clj-jwt/README.md

 Then clone project and run Clojure Tools Deps targets.
 If you have rlwrap installed you can use the `clj` command in place of `clojure`.

-Note that you always need to include the `dev` alias when developing as this alias provides all the necessary libraries.
 Refer to your editors documentation about how to connect or start a repl integrated with the editor.

 ```bash